PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ## 3. Preface

-This application basically describes the commissioning process of a PSENrd 3.1 with an Industrial PI 4.
+This application basically describes the commissioning process of a PSENrd 3.1 with an IndustrialPI 4.
 Both devices communicate with each other using MQTT.
-Data is sent from the PSENrd 3.1 to the internal access point of the Industrial Pi 4.
+Data is sent from the PSENrd 3.1 to the internal access point of the IndustrialPI 4.
 This data is sent to the Python program provided and processed there. <br/>
 The basic procedure for successful basic configuration is shown here step-by-step, mostly using command lines.<br/>

 > [!IMPORTANT]
-> This document only describes the procedure for using the IndustrialPi 4 (A1000003) and PSENrd 3.1 (XXX) and does not constitute technical documentation on the general use of the operating system Linux and Python.
+> This document only describes the procedure for using the IndustrialPI 4 (A1000003) and PSENrd 3.1 (XXX) and does not constitute technical documentation on the general use of the operating system Linux and Python.

 ## 4. Application description

-The sample here is people counting to detect whether one or more people are in a monitored area, even if this area is not detected by the radar sensor. <br/>
+The example here shows people counting to determine whether one or more people are present in a monitored area. <br/>

 There are several requirements for the realization of this application: <br/>

-+ Data transmission takes place via MQTT <br/>
++ Data transmission takes place via MQTT. <br/>
-+ Evaluation of the sensor data in the IndustrialPi 4 in real time <br/>
++ Evaluation of the sensor data in the IndustrialPI 4 in real time. <br/>
-+ Recording of personal data in a specific area <br/>
++ Recording of personal data in a specific area. <br/>
-+ All persons detected by the PSENrd 3.1 sensor are recorded and processed by the IndustrialPi 4 <br/>
++ All persons detected by the PSENrd 3.1 sensor are recorded and processed by the IndustrialPI 4. <br/>

 Non-functional requirements: <br/>